What is family bed in islam?

-This article actually reminds me the days wayyyyy back my wife and I went to almost all the shopping centers and hypermarkets in Klang valley for a wooden baby cot. hahahha i think, its around 10 years ago.
+This article – family bed in islam, actually reminds me the days wayyyyy back my wife and I went to almost all the shopping centres and hypermarkets in Klang valley for a wooden baby cot. hahahha i think, its around 15 years ago.
 Believe me, its not easy to actually find the suitable wooden cot.
 Some wooden cot are too expensive, some are too fancy, some designs look cheap, some are second hands and some are not even wood. hahahaha After months of searching high and low for the “right one”, we found what we’ve been looking for all this while. a cheap TESCO wooden cot that looks like the one sold in IKEA. the cot was the last available; in fact, you can hardly spot it as it was hidden under everything else.

 Then, we assemble the cot and were very proud of our finding. hahahaha Now we have a place for the baby to sleep in!!
 Nice!!!

-This article actually changed my whole perception on the baby cot thing.
+This article about what is family bed in islam, actually changed my whole perception on the baby cot thing.
 I used to think that if the baby is to sleep with us, I afraid that I would squash the baby or something.
 Now, maybe squashing the baby a little bit wouldn’t hurt the baby; in fact, it would make our bond stronger.. mmm… that’s a real strong point to consider… Here is the article, enjoy and think about it..
 The article does make sense… Roger n out…

 The Family Bed in Islam